Symplectic geometry and spectral properties of classical and quantum coupled angular momenta: Classical properties of

 \section{Classical properties of $F$}

 Let us study the classical system $(J,H)$ of coupled angular momenta introduced in Equation (\ref{eq:moment_map}).
 The first observation that we make is that these two functions indeed Poisson commute.
 This is a simple exercise, but it is a good way to introduce the convention that we will be using throughout the paper.
-If $f: M \to \R$ is a smooth function, its \strong{Hamiltonian vector field} $X_f$ is defined by the formula
+If $f: M \to \R$ is a smooth function, its \strong{Hamiltonian vector field} $X_f$ is defined by the formula $df + \omega(X_f,\cdot) = 0$.
+The Poisson bracket of two smooth functions $f,g: M \to \R$ is given by $\{f,g\} = \mathcal{L}_{X_f} g = \omega(X_f,X_g)$, where $\mathcal{L}$ stands for the Lie derivative.